Dr Joasia Luzak

 - Consumer behaviour

 Within the Open Research Area (ORA) funding scheme 2015 the funding was awarded, among others, to a project led by dr Joasia Luzak on “The ABC of Online Disclosure Duties: Towards a More Uniform Assessment of the Transparency of Consumer Information in Europe”.
-Total budget for this 3-year project is ca 465.000 Euro and will allow to conduct comparative and empirical legal research in Germany, the Netherlands, England and Poland.
+Total budget for this 3-year project (running until September 2019) is ca 465.000 Euro and will allow to conduct comparative and empirical legal research in Germany, the Netherlands, England and Poland.